99z/book-quotes/README.md

 * _Letters from a Stoic_ by Seneca the Younger
 * _On the Shortness of Life_ by Seneca the Younger
 * _De Officiis_ by Marcus Tullius Cicero
+* _Ego is the Enemy_ by Ryan Holiday
+* _The Obstacle is the Way_ by Ryan Holiday
+* _The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living_ by Ryan Holiday

 ### Consciousness